AMCreates/list_and_template_method/1~Planet NOX.md

 - Most people outside Skyline City still rely on trading goods when possible.

 # NOX Government
-The people of NOX all function under a council of five individuals, one from each group (Bats, Moths, Avons, the Azuli, the Wellow).
+The people of NOX all function under a council of five individuals, one from each group (Bats, Moths, Aves, the Azuli, the Wellow).

 # Influences
 - Nivek from Star Wars